artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 In Archivematica, Transfer is the process of transforming any set of digital objects and/or directories into a SIP.
 Transformation may include appraisal, arrangement, description and identification of donor restricted, private or confidential contents.
 The Transfer tab prepares your content for preservation in Archivematica.

 In the Transfer tab of the Dashboard, the user moves digital objects from source directories accessible via the Storage Service into Archivematica.
 See :ref:`Administrator manual - Storage Service <storageService:administrators>` for instructions on how to set up shared transfer source directories.
-Once uploaded to the dashboard, transfers run through several micro-services: UUID assignment; checksum verification (if checksums are present); package extraction (i.e. unzipping of zipped or otherwise packaged files); virus checking; indexing; format identification and validation; and metadata extraction.
+Once uploaded to the dashboard, transfers run through several microservices: UUID assignment; checksum verification (if checksums are present); package extraction (i.e. unzipping of zipped or otherwise packaged files); virus checking;
+indexing; format identification and validation; and metadata extraction.

 At the end of transfer, the user creates a SIP from one or more standard transfer(s).
 Once this is done, the SIP can be moved into ingest or sent to a